 We collapse in each other’s arms, laughing and giggling, five-year old perverts, caught in only our underwear, jumping up and down on the bed.
 Soon the bed is going up and down.
 Susan reminded us we need to fuck.
-I let Jace fuck Jack while he lays on my thighs jacking me.
+I let Jace fuck Jack while he lies on my thighs jacking me.
 Jace is much easier on his swollen ass, then my fat invader.
 He doesn’t need anyone stroking him.
 When he lets go, Jace and I cum together.
 It’s all good except for my sheets again.
 I’m loath to start making him use rubbers.
 How he gets off so easily is a new mystery.
-After we finish, he wipes it on his tee-shirt.
+After we finish, he wipes more cum on his tee-shirt.
 I give him the lyric sheet to the “Leap’ song.
 Jace strips down and dances around, singing soundlessly with us.

 The next morning Robby is again missing from English class.
 I sign to Jace to go over and report on how he looks.
 He returns by Nutrition.
 He says Robby is lying in bed, smoking a lot of pot, with black eyes and unable to get up.
 At least he isn’t hospitalized.
 I’m not over being mad.
 It’s weird not having him tell everyone what to do.
 Mr. Clark asks me to fill in for him as director of the play.
 I use the time to work on the cast’s movements to my music.
 By including ballet and musical theater elements, the boys improve some.
 After awhile, I get the stage crew girls to work with them.
 The boys respond better.
 I finish by telling them to think of the different parts they play as fairies.
 No one snickers anymore when I call them that.

 The marching entrances come easier than the butterfly floating, and the vigor and fast tempo of the bees is harder still.